 In the “Equity Plan Name” column, just enter the name of the plan the option grant belongs to.
 You can adjust settings at a later step.

-The advanced toggle gives you more columns for things like exemptions, specifying early exercisability, approval dates, etc. You can also specify the option’s underlying security, which is Common by default.
+The additional fields give you more columns for things like specifying early exercisability, expiration dates, etc. You can also specify the option’s underlying security, which is Common by default.

 Step 4: Warrants & Convertible Securities